Building Financial Success: Why Should You Care about Credit Cards?

 - While credit cards and the credit system in general is fair on average, it is undeniably unforgiving.
 A credit card can be a terrible idea if you are still figuring out your personal accountability as an adult.
 The best time to get a credit card is early only insofar as it allows you to build a positive credit history.

-- If you suspect you might make some mistakes, such as missing payments or overcharging, then it is better to wait until you are more confident in your financial management abilities, rather than jumping in prematurely only to damage your credit score.
+- If you suspect you might make some mistakes as a first-time user, such as missing payments or overcharging, then it is better to wait until you are more confident in your financial management abilities, rather than jumping in prematurely only to damage your credit score.

 - Get a credit card when you know what kind of card you want.